ktndbrg/TOH_Client/README.md

 The code is supposed to be GPLv3, however, flashplayer is a proprietary mess, soo license is just open.
 Use it for what you want.
 No guarantees.
+It was upgraded for Adobe Animate and works.
+(From CS5 or something).

 It has Android mobile support.
 It checks if you have touch input enabled, if so; it enables the GUI for touch.